pop up image

 But how exactly do you set them up?
 In Kanban, the work in progress limits have to be adjusted if needed.
 There isn't a predetermined formula that will tell you how to calculate WIP limits to set up an optimal number.
 Here are 3 things to help you get started.

 1. Review how you deliver your services on a team level and consider how work items are aging on your board.
+You can do this during a team Kanban retrospective meeting.

 2. Remember that your workflow will be changing dynamically because it is not an isolated system.

-3. Monitor your team's workflow regularly and control how you limit WIP depending on the ever-changing factors such as new business requirements, customer demands, team size and capacity, unexpected technical issues, etc.
+3. Monitor your team's workflow regularly and control how you limit WIP depending on ever-changing factors such as new business requirements, customer demands, team size and capacity, unexpected technical issues, etc.

 For these purposes, most modern online Kanban platforms are equipped with powerful data analytical capabilities.
 As such, Kanban metrics enable you to analyze essential information regarding your team's workflow.